 2. Hypnosis is NOT being controlled by someone else.

 Contrary to popular belief, Hypnosis is not a way to control people.
 Hypnosis is simply a state of higher alertness and focused attention.
 Hypnosis is providing a suggestion to people that they might not have thought of on their own by building a relationship or connection with the client.

 3. Hypnosis is NOT a state of unconsciousness.

 Hypnosis is a state of relaxation and not losing control over yourself.
 When a person undergoes Hypnotherapy, it helps reduce stress chemicals and bring the body back to the balance that enables you to relax.

 Do you want to uncover more truths about Hypnosis?
-Come and join Donna and I on February 7-9, 2020, for a 3-day workshop on Modern Hypnosis where you can learn hands-on techniques to become a Hypnotherapist.
+Come and join Sharon and I on February 7-9, 2020, for a 3-day workshop on Modern Hypnosis where you can learn hands-on techniques to become a Hypnotherapist.